Cloud Storage vs. Cloud Backup – When Natural Disaster Strikes

-I am talking on a remote backup or storage that are away from your premises where once natural disaster strikes, you still have one or two copies of all your valuable data somewhere else.
+I am talking on a remote backup or storage that is away from your premises where once natural disaster strikes, you still have one or two copies of all your valuable data somewhere else.

-What is online computer backup?
+What is computer cloud backup?

 Online data backup is a process by which a company protects all sorts of data, from e-mail and customer databases to sales and inventory records and everything in between.